bundabrg/McReverse/README.md

 and makes use of Frida to provide the hooking.

 ### Quick Start
 1. Install requirements. `pip install -r requirements.txt`.
 Ideally in a virtualenv.
+Python3 of course.
 1. `adb push` a copy of [frida_server](https://github.com/frida/frida/releases) to your device.
 You may need to put it in /sdcard
 1. `adb shell` in, su to root and copy it to an executable patition.
 I use /data.
 IE. `copy /sdcard/frida_server64 /data`.
 Don't